openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 the controller will trigger a snapshot operation by creating a `volumeSnapshotConent` object, which will be detected by the _CSI external-snapshotter sidecar_.

-MicroShift will embed the controller's manifests and deploy them during startup.
-They are:

-1. CSI VolumeSnapshot Controller Deployment
-2. CSI VolumeSnapshot Controller Service Account
-3. CSI VolumeSnapshot Controller ClusterRole and ClusterRoleBinding
-4. CSI VolumeSnapshot Controller Role and RoleBinding

-### CSI-External
+### CSI External Snapshotter

-The CSI Snapshot Validation Webhook is maintained SIG-Storage upstream.
+The CSI External Snapshotter is maintained SIG-Storage upstream.
 Downstream OCP releases of this container image will be used by MicroShift.
-The container image is specified by LVMS and is included in the _topolvm-controller_ deployment.
+The container is deployed as a sidecar of the _topolvm-controller_.
 It watches for `volumeSnapshotContent` and `volumeSnapshotClass` events.
 When an event is detected, it makes the appropriate CSI gRPC call to LVMS via a shared unix socket.

-### CSI-Validation-Webhook
+### CSI Validation Webhook

 The CSI Snapshot Validation Webhook is maintained SIG-Storage upstream.
 Downstream OCP releases of this container image will be used by MicroShift.
 The webhook serves as gatekeeper to `volumeSnapshot` CREATE and UPDATE events.
 For the specifics of validation, _see_
 [Kubernetes KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/1900-volume-snapshot-validation-webhook#validating-scenarios).

-1. Validating Webhook Deployment
-2. Validating Webhook Service
-3. ValidatingWebhookConfiguration
-4. Validating Webhook ClusterRole and ClusterRoleBinding
+> For a deeper explanation of CSI snapshot controller and sidecar, refer to [OpenShift documentation](https://docs.openshift.com/container-platform/4.13/storage/container_storage_interface/persistent-storage-csi-snapshots.html#persistent-storage-csi-snapshots-controller-sidecar_persistent-storage-csi-snapshots).
+Snapshot webhook validation is described

 ### MicroShift Assets